Chart Color Schemes

 Kingsgrove - North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kingsgrove - North's dwelling structure, as per the latest Census, had 82.3% houses and 17.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 48.7% houses and 51.3% other dwellings.
-Home ownership in Kingsgrove - North was at 40.9%, with mortgaged dwellings at 34.8% and rented ones at 24.3%.
-The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,167.
-The median weekly rent figure was $450, compared to Sydney metro's $390.
-Nationally, Kingsgrove - North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Kingsgrove - North, as per the latest Census, consisted of 82.3% houses and 17.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 48.7% houses and 51.3% other dwellings.
+Home ownership in Kingsgrove - North was at 40.9%, with the remaining dwellings either mortgaged (34.8%) or rented (24.3%).
+The median monthly mortgage repayment in the area was $2,600, above Sydney metro's average of $2,167.
+The median weekly rent figure was recorded at $450, compared to Sydney metro's $390.
+Nationally, Kingsgrove - North's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing